fx-giant/visual-pack-nodejs-sample/ReadMe.md

  - Has access to a version of giant
  - Know what is nodeJs and have [a version installed](https://nodejs.org/en/)

+> If you are working in bison environment please ensure the relevant package is retrieve from your administrator

  ## Setup
  1. Git clone this environment
  2. Delete the .git (and setup your own git repo)